 What's Included in the Price

 A structural repair quote in Sydney covers an assessment of the damage, removal and replacement of affected structural members (stumps, bearers, joists), re-levelling where needed, and temporary support (jacking and propping) during the work.
-All structural timber framing must comply with AS 1684 Residential Timber-Framed Construction.
-An engineer's assessment or design is typically required for restumping and load-bearing modifications, and may be included in the builder's quote or charged separately.
+All structural timber framing must comply with AS 1684 Residential Timber-Framed Construction, which provides span tables graded by timber stress grade (F7, F17, MGP10, MGP12).
+Where footings are being replaced or altered, AS 2870 Residential Slabs and Footings governs the design based on site soil classification.

 What Affects the Cost

 - Number of stumps.
 Replacing 10–15 failed stumps under one section of the house is a fraction of a full restump covering 40–80 stumps.
+At $400–$1,000 per stump installed, the stump count is the single biggest cost driver for restumping work.

 Sydney-Specific Considerations

 Strata and older apartment buildings.
 In older walk-up apartment blocks (common across the inner west and eastern suburbs), structural issues affect the entire owners corporation.
 Strata structural assessments require an engineer's report and body corporate approval before work proceeds.
 Individual lot owners cannot commission structural modifications independently.
+The assessment, approval, and tendering process for a strata building can take 3–6 months before work begins.

 Hiring a Licensed Carpenter in NSW